-To enroll an eligible dependent the subscriber must follow the procedural requirements described in the "Enrollment" section.
-The SEBB Program or SEBB Organization verifies the eligibility of all dependents and requires the subscriber to provide documents that prove a dependent's eligibility.
+To enroll an eligible dependent the subscriber must follow the procedural requirements described in the section titled "Enrollment."
+The SEBB Program or SEBB organization verifies the eligibility of all dependents and requires the subscriber to provide documents that prove a dependent's eligibility.